spryker/support/README.md

 **How to report bugs**

-In case you discovered a functional bug, please submit a ticket with the category "Bug Report" with all significant information including
+In case you discovered a functional bug, please [submit a ticket](https://support.spryker.com/hc/en-us/requests/new) with the category "Bug Report" with all significant information including:

 1. Exact versions of the modules involved (see composer.lock file)
 2. Related bundle-name and version